hneth/unikn/README.md

 -   4 shades of grey (`pal_grau[1:4]`);
 -   the base R color `"black"` (as the last color).

-This yields a symmetrical default color palette `pal_unikn` consisting of 11 colors:
+This yields a diverging, symmetrical default color palette `pal_unikn` consisting of 11 colors:

 ``` r
 # Default color palette: -----